WiegnerO/Imagify_UI/Imagify/README.md

 - This project is the front end application for the Imagify app.
 - This application is written using Angular10 framework and the Bootstrap library

+# How to setup the frontend application
+1. Clone or donwload the repistory make sure your machine has node
+2. Open the app in a IDE and in the console type <b>yarn start</b> or <b>npm start</b>

 ## How to use the application
 In the top navbar there are three pages to navigate to:
 1. Image Repository